-QBS announces the presence or absence of miscalculations on its website on a quarterly basis, taking into account the results of periodic monitoring.
+QBS announces the presence or absence of miscalculations on its website on a quarterly basis, taking into account the results of regular monitoring.

-An internal audit by the Reporting Brokers of the Reporting Brokers' compliance with the Code of Conduct was requested in October 2021, and DTTL reviewed the "Sales License Agreement" and confirmed that QBS has entered into a sales license agreement with QUICK Corp., that it defines the roles and obligations of QUICK, and that it states that QUICK may grant redistribution licenses to other information vendors.
+An internal audit by the Reporting Brokers of the Reporting Brokers' compliance with the Code of

+DTTL reviewed the "Sales License Agreement" and confirmed that QBS has entered into a sales license agreement with QUICK Corp., that it defines the roles and obligations of QUICK, and that it states that QUICK may grant redistribution licenses to other information vendors.

-DTTL reviewed the TORF Oversight Committee minutes and confirmed that the results of the monitoring of the appropriateness of reporting rates was reported to and confirmed by the TORF Oversight Committee.
+DTTL reviewed the minutes of the TORF Oversight Committee meetings and confirmed that the results of the monitoring of the appropriateness of reporting rates had been reported to and confirmed by the TORF Oversight Committee.

-In addition, DTTL reviewed the QBS website and confirmed that the "Results of Periodic Monitoring of TORF Official Rates, etc." was published.
+In addition, DTTL reviewed the QBS website and confirmed that the "Results of Regular Monitoring of TORF official rates, etc." have been published.